Optimal stability results and nonlinear duality for $L^\infty$ entropy and $L^1$ viscosity solutions: Introduction

 \section{Introduction}

-In this paper we derive nonstandard stability and duality results for two central notions of weak solutions of nonlinear PDEs: entropy and viscosity solutions.
-These solution concepts were introduced for scalar conservation laws \cite{Kru70} and Hamilton-Jacobi (HJ) equations \cite{CrLi83}, and later extended to second order PDEs \cite{Jen88,Ish89,Car99,ChPe03}.
-Conservation laws are divergence form equations arising in continuum physics \cite{Daf10}, while HJ equations are nondivergence form equations e.g. from differential geometry and optimal control theory \cite{FlSo93,Bar94,BaCa-Do97}.
-The well-posedness of such PDEs is a challenging issue that requires entropy and viscosity solution theories in general.
-By now the literature is enormous and includes lots of applications.
-For reference books and the state-of-the-art, see \cite{FlSo93,Dib93,Bar94,BaCa-Do97,Vaz07,Daf10,CrIsLi92}.
+In this paper we study two central notions of weak solutions of nonlinear PDEs and their interplay -- entropy solutions and viscosity solutions.
+Originally introduced for first order scalar conservation laws \cite{Kru70} and Hamilton-Jacobi equations \cite{CrLi83} respectively, both solution concepts have later been extended to second order PDEs \cite{Jen88,Ish89,Car99,ChPe03}.
+Conservation laws are divergence form equations arising in continuum physics \cite{Daf10}, while Hamilton-Jacobi equations are nondivergence form equations from e.g. differential geometry and optimal control theory \cite{FlSo93,Bar94,BaCa-Do97}.
+The well-posedness of these equations is an important topic and requires the entropy and viscosity solution theories in general.
+The literature is by now very large and includes lots of applications.
+See \cite{FlSo93,Dib93,Bar94,BaCa-Do97,Vaz07,Daf10,CrIsLi92} for the state-of-the-art.